JB007-spec/PP10/README.md

 #### Reflection Questions

 1. **Why is the `-lm` flag necessary to resolve `sqrt`?**
+   The Compiler knowes from including the math.h that the function sqrt is there and defined.
+But it can not link it from the library. with -lm the linker knows to featch the information and use them.

 2. **What happens if you omit `-lm` when calling math functions?**
+   The program gets compiled but the Linker can not find the definition of sqrt.

 ---